fred-brenner/InfernoSaber---BeatSaber-Automapper/Readme.md

 # Development branch for Mapper algorithm
 use main branch for a stable environment

+## Roadmap 2023
+March:

+    Deploy model on website
+    add bombs before unpredicted patterns
+    add obstacles in unused spaces

+April:

+    Create Obstacle AI Model

+May:

+    Create Cardio Obstacle AI Model

 ## Automapper for Beatsaber made for expert+ levels
-Extract maps from Beatsaber/Bsaber to feed them into AI models Map versions with custom modded data (values out of normal boundaries) are excluded, so the data is as smooth as possible.
+Extract maps from Beatsaber/Bsaber to feed them into AI models.
+Map versions with custom modded data (values out of normal boundaries) are excluded, so the data is as smooth as possible.

-Automapper is trained on expert+ maps for average 5 notes-per-second in prediction
+Automapper is trained on expert+ maps for average 6 notes-per-second in prediction

 The automapper consists of 4 consecutive AI models:
 1. Deep convolutional autoencoder - to encode the music/simplify all other models